Mussar Practice: Tools For Transformation

-A student of Mussar is someone who wants to change, to become the best possible version of the unique individual he or she already is.
-If you are someone who wants to make that journey of spiritual ascent, the first activity you need to engage in is study.
-Your climb begins with study, because that’s how you will learn about and set the goals you want to pursue, and how you will lay out the path you can follow to reach those goals.
+A student of Mussar is someone who wants to become the best possible version of the unique individual he or she already is.
+If you are someone who wants to make the journey of spiritual ascent your climb begins with study.
+The ideas that guide our practice are essential but not very effective tools for bringing about the results we seek.

 In the remarkable words of one of the leaders of the Mussar movement, Rabbi Nosson Tzvi Finkel, known as the Alter of Slabodka: “Working to perfect oneself is the cornerstone of all Jewish living, more fundamental and influential than Torah study.”

-That’s the subject that we will be focusing on in this course – Mussar practice, what it is and how to do it.
-We begin with study, and move from there to practice – the more fundamental and influential pathway.
+That’s the subject that we will be focusing on in this course – Mussar practice, what it is, and how to do it.
+We begin with study and move from there to practice – the more fundamental and influential pathway.
 Only practice brings about change in a deep and lasting way.

 Session 1: Introduction: Judaism calls on each of us to transform ourselves in the direction of holiness.
 But how can we transform ourselves?
 What methods work, and work for you as the unique individual you are?
-In this program, you will take a deep experiential journey of discovery into the tools the Mussar masters developed through the centuries, all dedicated to bringing about transformation.
+In this program, you will take a deeply experiential journey of discovery into the tools the Mussar masters developed through the centuries, all dedicated to bringing about transformation.

 Session 2: Studying a Mussar Text: Mussar is a venerable Jewish process of working on yourself, but never for the sake of your self.
 Rabbi Elya Lopian defined Mussar as, “Making the heart understand what the mind knows.”
-That definition tells us that the starting point in a Mussar process is always an idea, a concept or an ideal that we aspire to bring into our lives.
+That definition tells us that the starting point in a Mussar process is always an idea, a concept, or an ideal that we aspire to bring into our lives.
 How we find and identify the goals we will strive for is the subject for this unit.